TehGM/Wolfringo/README.md

 See [Example project](Examples/SimplePingBot) for a full example.

+### Receiving profile updates
+WOLF protocol requires you to subscribe to Group/User profile to receive real-time updates.
+Wolfringo client doesn't do it automatically.
+This behaviour is opt-in, as it's likely not necessary for most bots.

+To subscribe to profile updates, request the group/user profile or bot's contacts/groups list.
+Requesting profiles with Sender utility will automatically subscribe to updates.
+If you're using message classes directly, their constructors have an argument allowing you to decide if the bot should subscribe to updates.

+Default [WolfClient](Wolfringo.Core/WolfClient.cs) will automatically update its caches when a profile update is received.

 ### Interactive
 [Wolfringo.Utilities.Interactive](https://github.com/TehGM/Wolfringo/packages/261227) provides helper methods to easily await next message by user, in group, or custom conditions by providing own Func delegate.